Make a cute money holder graduation card DIY style with some help from a Cricut.

 Once you have changed the blades, push the white flashing light on your machine for it to continue.

-Cut out the rest of your materials.
+Cut out the rest of your materials by placing on a Cricut mat.

 Applying Iron-on Vinyl to the DIY Graduation Card